 Why, Google, why?!

-Back in the pioneering days of digital marketing, Google Analytics allowed most advertisers an easy way to measure results of their online activities.
+Back in the pioneering days of digital marketing, Google Analytics allowed many advertisers an easy way to measure results of their online activities.
 It played a historical role in giving data to millions of businesses which ultimately brought them ad dollars.

 The question then remains: Can you ever trust Google again?
 You be the judge.